wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Base-Delta-Immediate-Compression.markdown

 The second algorithm, B&Delta;I, extends the B+&Delta; algorithm by using zero as the second base.
 Generally speaking, adding a second base could potentially increase the compression ratio, because the number of bits required by deltas can be further reduced by clever choices of the two bases.
-This, however, overcomplicates the hardware design, because the circuit now must ensure the two base values are chosen property.
-To avoid such complication,
+This, however, overcomplicates the hardware design, because the circuit now must ensure that the two base values are chosen property.
+To avoid such complication, the B&Delta;I scheme implicitly chose zero as the second base.
+Small integers, such as counters, array indices, etc., can be encoded with fewer bits with zero being the second base.
+The "I" in B&Delta;I stands for "Immediates", which is just a fancy name for integer constants in assembly.